 Annual Inspections - AHA inspects 100% of its units annually to determine if any health or safety problems exist, identify repairs that may be required, and to assess tenant housekeeping practices.
 Tenants will be notified in writing at least 10 days in advance of the scheduled annual inspection.
-If tenant fails to keep the initial scheduled appointment, AHA notifies the tenant of one more scheduled inspection via certified mail.
+If tenant fails to keep the initial scheduled appointment, AHA notifies the tenant of one more scheduled inspection via certified first class mail return receipt.
 Failure to comply will subject the tenant to a 30-Day Notice of Lease Termination for Non-Compliance.